StyraHem/ShellyForHASS/components/shelly/README.md

 ### Restart Home Assistant

-Now you should restart Home Assistant to load shelly
+Now you should restart Home Assistant to load shelly.
+Some times you need to restart twice to get the required library pyShelly installed.
+You can see this error in the log file.

 Shelly will discover all devices on your LAN and show them as light, switch, sensor and cover in Home Assistant.